-Zuma spacecraft launched by SpaceX is lost after failing to reach orbit
+Zuma spacecraft launched by SpaceX is lost after failing to enter stable orbit

 Because of Zuma's secrecy, SpaceX didn't live stream the entire mission as it typically does.
 But it did show both the launch and the landing of the first stage of the Falcon 9 rocket back at Cape Canaveral.

-This is not the first time a SpaceX rocket has lost a payload.
+This is not the first time a payload was lost on a SpaceX mission.
 On September 1, 2016 a SpaceX Falcon 9 rocket exploded while preparing to test fire its engines, destroying the Amos 6 communications satellite atop the rocket that was to be used by Facebook (FB).
 Additionally, a SpaceX rocket carrying supply missions to the International Space Station for NASA exploded in 2015.
 However, the company has completed more than ten successful supply missions to ISS.

 The loss of a government payload comes at a bad time for SpaceX, which was founded by Elon Musk, who is CEO of both the privately-held rocket company and electric car maker Tesla (TSLA).

-Note: Correction: The headline and first sentence of this article have been updated to reflect that the Zuma spacecraft failed to enter a stable orbit.